Set up your ViSenze account

 Up to 32 metadata fields for each image is allowed.
 The maximum file size is 500MB.
 Refer to the Configure schema fields for detailed instructions on how the metadata should be provided.

-If you want to do a regular upload of your datafeed, please follow this procedure to setup the FTP upload.
+If you want to do a regular upload of your datafeed, please follow this procedure to setup the SFTP upload.

-To upload your datafeed to our FTP server for processing, you will need to first need to setup an FTP account with ViSenze.
-To do so, please contact your account manager or write to email@example.com.
-After your FTP account has been enabled, you get a username and login to ViSenze’s FTP servers.
+To upload your datafeed to our SFTP server for processing, you will need to first need to setup an SFTP account with ViSenze.
+To do so, please contact your account manager or write to firstname.lastname@example.org.
+After your SFTP account has been enabled, you get a username and login to ViSenze’s SFTP servers.

-After the FTP account is setup, you can find your FTP access credentials on Dashboard, Your Images->Upload and selecting Setup FTP Upload.
-You should be able to use the account name and password shown under your FTP account to connect to the FTP account.
+After the SFTP account is setup, you can find your SFTP access credentials on Dashboard, Your Images->Upload and selecting Setup SFTP Upload.
+You should be able to use the account name and password shown under your SFTP account to connect to the SFTP account.
+Please upload the files to the "/indexing" directory.

 Ensure the .csv data file as the same format for Dashboard uploading and save the data file as a gzip compressed csv file following the naming conversion described in the requirement section.
 Please note that only .gz extension is supported for now.
 Other extensions such as .zip, .gzip etc are not supported.